 Smarter Loans Inc. is not a lender.
 Smarter.loans is an independent comparison website that provides information on lending and financial companies in Canada.
 We work hard to give you the information you need to make smarter decisions about a financial company or product that you might be considering.
 We may receive compensation from companies that we work with for placement of their products or services on our site.
 While compensation arrangements may affect the order, position or placement of products & companies listed on our website, it does not influence our evaluation of those products.
 Please do not interpret the order in which products appear on Smarter Loans as an endorsement or recommendation from us.
 Our website does not feature every loan provider or financial product available in Canada.
 We try our best to bring you up-to-date, educational information to help you decide the best solution for your individual situation.
 The information and tools that we provide are free to you and should merely be used as guidance.
 You should always review the terms, fees, and conditions for any loan or financial product that you are considering.

 As the name suggests, a personal loan is used for individual needs or wants of the borrower’s choosing.
 Unlike a mortgage or boat loan, it is not approved for a specific purpose.
 People take out personal loans to pay for vacations or weddings, for instance.
-Other reasons borrowers get them are to make home improvements, consolidate credit card debt, or if money is needed for a sudden emergency.
+Other reasons borrowers get them are to make home improvements, consolidate credit card debt, or if money is urgently needed for an emergency loan.

 Topics on this subject: